WWitman/swagger-node-slack/README-blog2.md

 ### Try it!

 A nice thing about `swagger` projects is that you can build and test them locally on the built-in HTTP server.
-Let's try out our Ticker-bot!
+Let's try out our new Ticker-bot!

 >Remember, with an Incoming WebHooks integration, the idea is to send a message FROM another service INTO a Slack channel.